 Earning a Professional Engineer license from the National Council of Examiners for Engineering and Surveying (NCEES) is voluntary, but highly recommended as it certifies one’s engineering savvy.
 Systems engineers with PE credentials can usually take on more responsibilities, pursue high-level management positions, and increase their earnings.
 While each state licensing board sets its own PE requirements, the following path is by far the most common:

-According to the NCEES, passing the Fundamentals of Engineering Exam is the first step toward becoming a professional licensed engineer.
-The 6-hour, computer-based exam was designed for soon-to-be and recent systems engineering bachelor’s graduates.
 The FE exam is offered in seven distinct disciplines, including Industrial and Systems Engineering.
-Topics include: mathematics; engineering sciences; ethics and professional practice; engineering economics; probability and statistics; modeling and computations; human factors; quality; and systems engineering, among others.
-The FE in Industrial and Systems Engineering 2017 first-time pass rate was 68 percent.
+Topics include mathematics; engineering sciences; ethics and professional practice; engineering economics; probability and statistics; modeling and computations; human factors; quality; and systems engineering, among others.
+The FE in Industrial and Systems Engineering 2021 first-time pass rate was 62 percent.

 The NCEES only allows systems engineers with at least four years of approved work experience to sit for the exam.
 Many professionals move on to graduate school before or during this stint, but not all states require master’s degrees for PE licensure.